nostrver-se/nostr-php/README.md

 ## Installation

-To use in your project with Composer:
+To use the package in your PHP project with Composer:

 ```console
 $ composer require nostrverse/nostr-php